Jean-Tinland/simple-bar/README.md

 # simple-bar

-A [yabai](https://github.com/koekeishiya/yabai) status bar widget for [Übersicht](https://github.com/felixhageloh/uebersicht).\
+A [yabai](https://github.com/koekeishiya/yabai) status bar widget for [Übersicht](https://github.com/felixhageloh/uebersicht) inspired by [nibar](https://github.com/kkga/nibar) and [yabar](https://github.com/AlexNaga/yabar).\
-This project is a Work In Progress so everything is not fully optimized or perfectly functional.
+This project is a Work In Progress so everything is not fully optimized or functional.\

 ## Features